b9llach/cop4283-final/README.md

 COP 4283 Data Science Final Project

-An end-to-end data science project that predicts NBA championship winners using machine learning and interactive visualizations.
+An end to end data science project that predicts NBA championship winners using machine learning and interactive visualizations.

 ## Overview